dotnev/Nev/SYNTAX.md

 ```
 We'll know what is every property equal but every thing we'll know in it's time

-at first i should say the Extension of ViteSharp lang is vs/🚀
+at first i should say the Extension of nevlang is nev/nv.
 <details>
 <summary>Variables</summary>